REMOTE LEARNING temporary CONTINGENCY IN EFFECT WITH YEAR 8 from Friday 28th January

 - Live timetabled teaching (online lessons via Microsoft Teams)

-- We expect all students to be ready and online for virtual Tutor Time at 08:30am and to actively participate in all live lessons, following their online timetable and abiding by the clear expectations of online etiquette for live lessons.
+- If a contingency situation occurred and classes/cohorts had to learn from home, we expect all students to be ready and online for virtual Tutor Time at 08:35am and to actively participate in all timetabled live lessons, following their online timetable and abiding by the clear expectations of online etiquette for live lessons.

 - We expect parents/carers to ensure their child is ready, respectful and safe, abiding by our etiquette and code of conduct in the appendices in our Behaviour Procedures on the Academy website.

-- We expect parents/carers to pro-actively collaborate with us to resolve barriers to accessing live lessons.
+- We expect parents/carers to pro-actively collaborate with us to resolve barriers to accessing live lessons by contacting the Academy.

 - We expect parents/carers to familiarise themselves with the guides and timetables we have put online to support them to help their child continue to learn.

-- We record attendance at each live lesson, and we alert parents to any absence at the end of each day.
+- In a contingency situation where classes/cohorts are learning from home, we record attendance at each live lesson, and we alert parents to any absence at the end of each day.
 Where work is not completed to a sufficient standard, parents/carers can expect to be contacted by their child’s teacher(s).